 - Dynamic upgrade (using SQL Compare during deployment)

-If you deploy a database package that doesn't contain a relevant upgrade script, Deployment Manager upgrades the database automatically, using the SQL Compare engine.
+By default, Deployment Manager upgrades the database automatically, using the SQL Compare engine.

 - Static upgrade (using an upgrade script)

 If you created a database package using the SQL Automation Pack v220.127.116.11 or earlier, and chose the static deployment option, upgrade scripts are included in the database package.

 Deployment Manager checks if the package contains an upgrade script that's appropriate for the current deployment.
 If it does, Deployment Manager runs the script to upgrade the database.
 Otherwise, it performs a dynamic upgrade.

 Deployment Manager can validate a deployment by checking that the state of the database you are deploying to is identical to the state of the database in the package.

 Deployment Manager validates the deployment before it is performed.